credibledoc/credible-doc/plantuml/plantuml-core/README.md

 For launching of the generator, the Graphviz tool should be installed, see the [http://plantuml.com/graphviz-dot](http://plantuml.com/graphviz-dot) documentation.
+Graphviz is optional if you only need sequence diagrams and activity (beta) diagrams.

 ## Downloading
 This module can be downloaded from the